Lifeforce

 Trust no longer needs the policy

 Irrevocable life insurance trusts (ILITs) sometimes outlive their purpose.
-If the trust's goals have changed, the policy may be eligible for settlement.
+If the trust's goals have changed due to divorce, the policy may be eligible for settlement.
+The trustee can sell the policy and distribute the proceeds.

 04